connect2brain/mtms/README.md

 The Docker Swarm configuration utilizes [weavenet](https://github.com/weaveworks/weave) to enable multicast across docker nodes.
 As stated in its documentation: "Weave Net creates a virtual network that connects Docker containers across multiple hosts and enables their automatic discovery."

-Some services utilize Docker in Docker concept.
-This is because Docker Swarm does not natively support privileged containers and docker in docker is a way to bypass that.
+Some services utilize Docker in Docker (DiD) as Docker Swarm does not natively support privileged containers.
+DiD is a way to bypass that.

 ### Terminology
 - Manager: the host that runs the docker swarm and manages the services and workers